HOGENT-MLOps/mlops-labs/assignments/01-docker.md

 Configure the `webapp` service so that the database is stored in a volume on the host system.
 If all went well, you should be able to see a `database.sqlite` file in the folder `/vagrant/webapp/database` on the VM and in `dockerlab/webapp/database` on your local system.

-If you restart the container, it should not print the message "Fake data generated" anymore.
+Re-run you `docker-compose.yml` file, restarting the container is not sufficient.
+The webapp container should not print the message "Fake data generated" anymore.
 If this is the case, you know that the database is persisted on the host system.

 ## 1.6 Add a database service